weipohsu/datacleaning/CodeBook.md

-### The scripy run_analysis.R performs the following steps to create a tidy data set as specified
+### The script run_analysis.R performs the following steps to create a tidy data set as specified
 ### in the project instructions.

 The data is in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-### The script should be run in teh working directory with the following directory structure:
+### The script should be run in the working directory with the following directory structure:
 * features.txt
 * activity_labels.txt
 * ./train/x_train.txt